flutter/website/src/resources/games-toolkit.md

 [on Android]: https://play.google.com/store/apps/details?id=dev.flutter.tictactoe
 [samples repo]: {{site.github}}/flutter/samples

+These game templates make certain choices to accelerate development.
-The game template is opinionated (it pretty much has to be), so it uses specific packages, like `provider`, `google_mobile_ads`, `in_app_purchase`, `audioplayers`, `crashlytics`, and `games_services`.
+They include specific packages, like `provider`, `google_mobile_ads`, `in_app_purchase`, `audioplayers`, `crashlytics`, and `games_services`.
 Feel free to change the code
 to use other packages, if you prefer.

-And, yes, the game template assumes that **you'll want to earn money for your mobile game**, so the ads and in-app purchase packages are already integrated with the template and ready to be configured.
+The game template assumes that
+**you'll want to earn money for your mobile game**.
+The templates integrate both ads and in-app purchase packages into the templates.
+They're all ready to be configured.

 As explained on the [Games][] page, you can also take advantage of up to $900 in offers when you integrate Google services, such as [Cloud, Firebase][], and [Ads][], into your game.

+{% site.alert.important %}
-(Terms and conditions apply: You must connect your Firebase and GCP accounts to use credits for
+Terms and conditions apply: You must connect your Firebase and GCP accounts to use credits for
 Firebase services and verify your business email during sign up to earn an additional $100 on top of the normal $300 credit.
-For the Ads offer, [check your region's eligibility][]).
+For the Ads offer, [check your region's eligibility][].
+{% site.alert.end %}

 [Ads]: https://ads.google.com/intl/en_us/home/flutter/#!/
 [check your region's eligibility]: https://www.google.com/intl/en/ads/coupons/terms/flutter/